Luos-io/Documentation/docs/luos-technology/node/luos.md

 Luos works as a code library running on nodes.
 To match the Luos library with your hardware, Luos offers a _Hardware Abstraction Layer_ for various devices in <Tooltip def={customFields.luoshal_def}>LuosHAL</Tooltip>.

-- <a href="https://github.com/Luos-io/LuosHAL" target="_blank">LuosHAL &#8599;</a>: This repository provides a list of family devices covered to match the Luos library with your hardware.
+- <a href="https://github.com/Luos-io/LuosHAL" target="_blank">LuosHAL<IconExternalLink width="10" /></a>: This repository provides a list of family devices covered to match the Luos library with your hardware.
-- <a href="https://github.com/Luos-io/Luos" target="_blank">Luos &#8599;</a>: The main library you will be working with.
+- <a href="https://github.com/Luos-io/Luos" target="_blank">Luos<IconExternalLink width="10" /></a>: The main library you will be working with.

 To make it work in your environment, you have to: